 long term care

-In the BSN program, you will have the opportunity to acquire the skills and knowledge necessary to provide comprehensive nursing care for individuals, families, groups, and communities.
+In the BS program, you will have the opportunity to acquire the skills and knowledge necessary to provide comprehensive nursing care for individuals, families, groups, and communities.
 Focusing on advanced nursing skills, knowledge, and values, the program will help you learn to evaluate clients’ health patterns and needs and guide them to choose healthy behaviors and lifestyles.
 You can collaborate with faculty to design clinical experiences that meet individual needs.

 Associate Degree Program Requirements